zogzog/cubicweb/doc/book/en/annexes/faq.rst

 learning a new dialect.
 By using Python, we use standard OOP techniques and this is a key factor in a robust application.

+The `cwtags` (http://www.cubicweb.org/project/cwtags) package can be used in cubes to help generate html from Python with more comfort than raw strings.

 Why do you use the LGPL license to prevent me from doing X ?
 ------------------------------------------------------------